 And, again, ultimately, the standardized Major Case Management principles are strictly adhered to.
-They're applied to every single investigation and, you know, that's the reality of anywhere across the country.
-Every division, every territory applies the MCM principles to a serious -- major case.
+They're applied to every single investigation and, you know, that's

+1 the reality of anywhere across the country.
+Every division, every territory applies the MCM principles to a 2 3 serious -- major case.

-4 MS. ANNE MCCONVILLE: Okay.
-I'd like to 5 turn now to some considerations in missing persons cases.
-6 Can you just generally describe for us what is a missing 7 persons case?
+MS. ANNE MCCONVILLE: Okay.
+I'd like to 4 turn now to some considerations in missing persons cases.
+5 6 Can you just generally describe for us what is a missing persons case?
+7

-DEPUTY COMMISSIONER BRENDA BUTTERWORTH-CARR: 8 9 So, a missing persons case is when we have an individual that is -- their whereabouts are unknown.
+8 9 So, a missing persons case is when we have an individual that is -- their whereabouts are unknown.
 And, of course, 10 you know, the uniqueness there is not all of our people 11 12 that have been identified as missing are actually missing, they may be missing of their own volition.
 As an example, 13 you would have heard Retired Chief Clive Weighill yesterday 14 15 talk about our chronic runaways and so forth.
 However, we do need to ensure that we're addressing every single 16 17 missing person complaint thoroughly and ensuring that we're 18 following up.

-19 MS. ANNE MCCONVILLE: And, in RCMP 20 jurisdictions, do families and friends have to wait a 21 certain period of time before they can report a person 22 missing?

-23 DEPUTY COMMISSIONER BRENDA BUTTERWORTH-CARR: 24 No, absolutely not.
-If anything, we need the information 25 as expediently as possible, because the moment it comes into, you know, the RCMP knowledge and jurisdiction, then we can do an immediate assessment of it and then deploy the required resources.
+MS. ANNE MCCONVILLE: And, in RCMP 19 jurisdictions, do families and friends have to wait a 20 21 certain period of time before they can report a person missing?
+22 into, you know, the RCMP knowledge and jurisdiction, then we can do an immediate assessment of it and then deploy the required resources.
 So, the sooner it comes into us, then the sooner we can be aware of it.
 And, it doesn't matter which jurisdiction.

+DEPUTY COMMISSIONER BRENDA BUTTERWORTH-CARR: 23 24 No, absolutely not.
+If anything, we need the information as expediently as possible, because the moment it comes 25